-When you use babywise, 45 minute intruder talk is always a huge focus.
+When you use babywise or any sort of feeding and sleeping schedules with your baby, 45 minute intruder talk is always a huge focus.
 The 45 minute intruder is something that happens to all babies at some point or another.

 It’s the dreaded 45 minute nap.
 One day your baby is taking nice long naps, and the next, the 45 minute intruder has snuck in and is disrupting your baby’s nap schedule.